Created Date: 19 March 2026

 Trusts terminology

 The settlor of the trust is the person who transfers assets into a trust and is usually the owner of those assets.
 The settlor creates the trust and may also benefit under its terms.
-Subject to certain conditions, a settlor may also act as a trustee of the trust (though this may cause certain tax consequences to the settlor).
+Subject to certain conditions, a settlor may also act as a trustee of the trust (though this may cause certain tax consequences for the settlor).

 The trustees are the individuals or company in which legal ownership of the trust property is transferred or vested and who are authorised to hold, administer and distribute such assets in accordance with the terms of the trust instrument and the Trusts (Guernsey) Law, 2007, as amended (the “Trusts Law”).
 Generally in Guernsey, trusts are administered by professional corporate trustees regulated by the Guernsey Financial Services Commission (“GFSC”) under licence issued by the GFSC.

 A trust instrument sets out the terms on which the settlor and the trustees have agreed that the trustees will hold and administer the trust fund.
-Some of a trustee’s fiduciary duties or duties under the Trusts Law may be modified or eliminated by the trust instrument, but the duty of the trustees to perform the trusts honestly and in good faith for the benefit of the beneficiaries may not be excluded.
+Some of the trustees' fiduciary duties or duties under the Trusts Law may be modified or eliminated by the trust instrument, but the duty of the trustees to perform the trusts honestly and in good faith for the benefit of the beneficiaries may not be excluded.

 The trust instrument identifies the beneficiaries of the trust, that is, those persons intended to benefit from the trust fund or the purposes the trust was established to further.
 The trust instrument usually only refers to an initial nominal sum settled on the terms of the trust but its terms apply equally to subsequent property settled on the trust.